vanus-labs/docs/content/user-guides/template-guides/github-issue-discord.md

-# GitHub issue triggers a Discord message
+# Github GitHub issue triggers a Discord message

 GitHub is the largest web-based platform that provides developers with a place to host and manage their software projects.